upgear/go-kit/README.md

 **This library is opinionated in order to provide standardization, e.g:**

-Logging: Whitespace-separated key/value pairs (i.e: `a=b c=d`)
+- Logging: Whitespace-separated key/value pairs (no JSON option)
-Configuration: Environment variables
+- Configuration: Environment variables are used to initialize global options

-Design Goals:
+**Design Goals:**

 - Standardization over configuration
 - Simplicity over all else (perfomance, versatility)